l00p-dev/weskeleton/README.md

 </div>
 ```

-# JavaScript Code
-Only function you need to open or close your menu
+JavaScript Code: Only function you need to open or close your menu
 ```js
 toggleMenu('menu-test')
 ```

-# Combobox Component
+### Combobox Component
 This component is alternative for ``<select>`` tag in HTML.
 Instead of ``<select>`` tag, we use an hidden input and handle the behavior of ``<select>`` with JavaScript.

-# Html Code
-The data-value attribute act's as value for ``<option>``.
+Html Code: The data-value attribute act's as value for ``<option>``.
 Style of combobox components are like input components.
 If you want to define new style or change defult one, go to ``assets/scss/components/_input.scss`` and edit ``$input-styles variable``.
 ```html
 <div id="combo-test" class="cm_combo">